kw7oe/mittere/README.md

 All the tasks below are subject to change.

 ### FXML
-- [ ] Chat Screen (Similar to telegram/whatsapp without profile picture)
+- [X] Chat Screen (Similar to telegram/whatsapp without profile picture)
 - [X] User & Chat Room List (Prefer to be sidebar with tab/accordian)
+- [ ] Make Chat Screen responsive
 - [ ] Dialog for About

 ### Backend
-- [ ] Able to send and receive message to/from other user.
+- [X] Able to send and receive message to/from other user.
 - [ ] Able to see user is typing.
 - [ ] Able to see user is online.
 - [ ] Able to create a chat room for multiple user.